prebid/prebid.github.io/dev-docs/prebid-1.0-API.md

 ### Labels
 {:.no_toc}

 Labels can now be specified as a property on either an `adUnit` or on `adUnit.bids[]`.
-The presence of a label will disable the adUnit or bidder unless a sizeConfig rule has matched and enabled the label or the label has been enabled manually through `pbjs.setConfig({labels:[]})`.
-Defining labels on the adUnit looks like the following:
+The presence of a label will disable the ad unit or bidder unless a `sizeConfig` rule has matched and enabled the label or the label has been enabled manually through `pbjs.setConfig({labels:[]})`.
+Defining labels on the ad unit looks like the following:

 {% highlight js %}

 pbjs.addAdUnits([{
     "code": "ad-slot-1",
-  "sizes": [ [ 970,90 ], [ 728,90 ], [ 300,250 ], [ 300,100 ] ],
+    "sizes": [
+        [970, 90],
+        [728, 90],
+        [300, 250],
+        [300, 100]
+    ],
     "labels": ["visitor-uk"]
-  "bids": [  // the full set of bids, not all of which are relevant on all devices
+    "bids": [ // the full set of bids, not all of which are relevant on all devices {
-    {
             "bidder": "pulsepoint",
-      "labels": [ "desktop", "tablet" ], // flags this bid as relevant only on these screen sizes "params": {
+            "labels": ["desktop", "tablet"], // flags this bid as relevant only on these screen sizes "params": {
                 "cf": "728X90",
                 "cp": 123456,
                 "ct": 123456
             }
         },
         {
             "bidder": "pulsepoint",
-      "labels": [ "desktop", "phone" ],
+            "labels": ["desktop", "phone"],
             "params": {
                 "cf": "300x250",
                 "cp": 123456,
                 "ct": 123456
             }
         },
         {
             "bidder": "sovrn",
-      "labels": [ "desktop", "tablet" ],
+            "labels": ["desktop", "tablet"],
             "params": {
                 "tagid": "123456"
             }
         },
         {
             "bidder": "sovrn",
-      "labels": [ "phone" ],
+            "labels": ["phone"],
             "params": {
                 "tagid": "111111"
             }
         }
     ]
-}];
+}]);

 {% endhighlight %}

 ### Manual Label Configuration
 {:.no_toc}

-If an adUnit and/or adUnit.bids[] bidder has labels defined, they will be disabled by default.
-Manually setting active labels using `pbjs.setConfig` will re-enable the selected adUnits and/or bidders.
+If an ad unit and/or `adUnit.bids[]` bidder has labels defined, they will be disabled by default.
+Manually setting active labels using `pbjs.setConfig` will re-enable the selected ad units and/or bidders.

 You can manually turn on labels using the following:

 {% highlight js %}

 pbjs.setConfig({
     labels: ['visitor-uk']
 });

 {% endhighlight %}